Loading...

 14 Nov 2025

-Our processing area use an agroforestry system where coffee grows alongside fruit and shade trees with different canopy layers, mirroring a natural forest.
-This setup helps us produce high-quality coffee while building better soil, supporting more biodiversity, and keeping pests under control.
+Our farms use an agroforestry system where coffee grows alongside fruit and shade trees across different canopy layers, mirroring the structure of a natural forest.
+This approach helps us produce high-quality coffee while improving soil health, supporting biodiversity, and naturally keeping pests in balance.

-Our processing in Manikliyu Village, Kintamani sit between 900 and 1,500 meters above sea level.
-Temperatures run 15–25°C, with high rainfall and a clear dry season—the ideal conditions for arabica.
-Farmers here have grown citrus and coffee together for generations.
-They've seen how the plants work well together: citrus gives shade, the roots complement each other, and together they act as a layered system, similar to a forest.
-Farmers here believe this method of intercropping contributes to Kintamani coffee’s distinctive bright acidity and citrus notes.
+Our farms in Manikliyu Village, Kintamani, sit between 900 and 1,500 metres above sea level.
+With temperatures ranging from 15–25°C, high rainfall, and a distinct dry season, the area offers ideal conditions for arabica coffee.
+Farmers here have grown citrus and coffee together for generations, long recognising how well the two crops work side by side.
+Citrus provides shade, the root systems complement one another, and together they create a layered growing environment similar to a forest.
+Many farmers believe this long-standing intercropping tradition contributes to Kintamani coffee’s distinctive bright acidity and citrus notes.

 What Grows Together

-Our agroforestry system combines different tree species, each with a specific role.
-In Batukaru, gamal (Gliricidia sepium) provides permanent shade and fixes nitrogen in the soil.
-When we prune these trees, the leaves and branches return to the soil as organic matter.
-In Kintamani, citrus and banana serve as productive shade—they generate income while supporting the coffee.
-Banana plants retain moisture in the soil and their fallen leaves break down to add nutrients.
-Wild jungle fowl nest under these canopies, foraging for pests and naturally fertilizing the soil.
+In Kintamani, citrus and banana act as productive shade trees, generating additional income while supporting the coffee plants.
+Banana plants help retain moisture in the soil, and their fallen leaves break down to return nutrients to the ground.
+Wild jungle fowl also nest beneath these canopies, foraging for pests and contributing natural fertilisation to the soil.

-These species work together to strengthen the coffee, build up the soil, and support farmer livelihoods.
+Together, these species help strengthen the coffee, enrich the soil, and support farmer livelihoods.

 Natural Benefits

-This is how we farm permanently, working with approximately 100 smallholder farmers in Kintamani on leased agricultural land.
-We partner with Bumiterra to monitor biodiversity and track environmental outcomes, making sure our practices deliver real results.
+This is how we farm for the future, working with approximately 100 smallholder farmers in Kintamani on leased agricultural land.
+We also partner with Bumiterra to monitor biodiversity and track environmental outcomes, helping ensure that our practices deliver meaningful and measurable results